 The FAFSA is the only form required at JFK Muhlenberg Snyder Schools.
-There is no fee to apply and you can apply online by visiting https://studentaid.gov/.
-Make sure you list both JFK Muhlenberg Snyder Schools Title IV code 00642 and Union College of Union County, New Jersey's code 002643 on your FAFSA form.
+There is no fee to apply, and students can apply online by visiting https://studentaid.gov/.
+Make sure you list both JFK Muhlenberg Snyder Schools Title IV code 006421 and Union College of Union County, New Jersey's code 002643 on the FAFSA form.